Arlon1/pmount-gui-ng/readme.md

 or unmount upfront) this means you only need one desktop icon not two (one for mounting one for unmounting)

-The list of removable USB devices is displayed each with a checkbox, mounted devices are checked, changing the checkmark will mount or unmount as apropriate.
+A list of removable USB devices is displayed each with a checkbox, mounted devices are checked, changing the checkmark will mount or unmount as apropriate.